regit/suri-docker-qa/README.rst

 Then point to http://localhost:8010/

 You can get access via SSH to the docker image with the admin/admin account.
-Once connected you can use sudo with same password.
+Once connected you can use sudo.